Tree Cutting 101: Ways to Know If to Cut Down a Tree

 FAQs

-What are the warning signs of a dying tree?
+What are the signs of a diseased tree?

-Common signs of disease in trees are dying leaves, wilted or yellowed branches, and mushrooms growing at the base of the tree.
+Common signs of disease in trees include the appearance of yellowing leaves, wilted branches, and mushroom growth at the bottom of the tree.

-Is it safe to remove an entire tree on your own?
+Is it safe to take down a tree yourself?

 Conclusion